 - Journaling = data capture.
 Reviewing = pattern recognition.

-- Most traders repeat the same trading mistakes because they never systematically analyze what went wrong.
+- Most traders repeat the same mistakes because they never systematically analyze what went wrong.

-- A structured trading performance review reveals blind spots: overtrading, poor timing, emotional entries.
+- A structured performance review reveals blind spots: overtrading, poor timing, emotional entries.

-- Studies show traders who conduct regular trade reviews improve consistency within weeks.
+- Traders who conduct regular reviews improve consistency within weeks.

-Before you even look at your execution, start your post-trade analysis with the setup.
+Before you look at execution, start your post-trade analysis with the setup.

 - Was there a valid setup according to your trading plan?